 The Company: Evergage, (now SaleForce Interaction Studio) was a cloud based B2B personalization and customer data platform that used data and machine learning to provide cross channel (web, mobile, email, and third party) personalized business solutions to their clients.

 Context - The personalized business solutions mentioned were called campaigns.
-Each campaign contained 3 levels of rules, campaign level, experience level, and message level.
-I redesigned all levels and this project is focused on the message level.
+Each campaign contained 3 levels of rules - campaign level, experience level, and message level.
+The full project was to redesign all levels of rules, yet this story will focus on the message level.

 Problems: